pseewald/vim-anyfold/README.md

     ```vim
     filetype plugin indent on
     syntax on

-    let g:anyfold_activate=1
+    autocmd Filetype * AnyFoldActivate               " activate for all filetypes
+    " or
+    autocmd Filetype <your-filetype> AnyFoldActivate " activate for a specific filetype

-    set foldlevel=0
+    set foldlevel=0  " close all folds
+    " or
+    set foldlevel=99 " Open all folds
     ```

-    Choose a higher foldlevel if you prefer to have folds open by default.
 3. Use Vim's fold commands `zo`, `zO`, `zc`, `za`, ... to fold / unfold folds (read `:h fold-commands` for more information).
 Use key combinations `[[` and `]]` to navigate to the beginning and end of the current open fold.
 Use `]k` and `[j` to navigate to the end of the previous block and to the beginning of the next block.

 ## Additional remarks

-1. *Filetype specific activation:*
-    Activate anyfold for a selected \<filetype\> only with

-    ```vim
-    autocmd Filetype <filetype> let b:anyfold_activate=1
-    ```
-2. *Supported folding commands:* anyfold uses `foldmethod=expr` to define folds.
+1. *Supported folding commands:* anyfold uses `foldmethod=expr` to define folds.
 Thus all commands that work with expression folding are supported.
-3. *Fold display:* anyfold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
+2. *Fold display:* anyfold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
 If that is not the case, consider installing a suitable color scheme or highlight folds yourself by a command similar to

     ```vim
     hi Folded term=underline
     ```

-4. *Lines to ignore:* By default, anyfold uses the `foldignore` option to identify lines to ignore (such as comment lines and preprocessor statements).
+3. *Lines to ignore:* By default, anyfold uses the `foldignore` option to identify lines to ignore (such as comment lines and preprocessor statements).
 Vim's default is `foldignore = #`.
 Lines starting with characters in `foldignore` will get their fold level from surrounding lines.
 If `anyfold_fold_comments = 1` these lines get their own folds.
 For instance, in order to ignore C++ style comments starting with `//` and preprocessor statements starting with `#`, set

     ```vim
     autocmd Filetype cpp set foldignore=#/